iugwuanyi/JS_metagenome-astrobio/Scripts/README.md

 binning module using the bin_contigs.sh script.
 The resulting bins were consolidated and bins with over 50% completeness and less than 10% contamination were selected with metaWRAP refinement module using the consolidate_bins.sh script.
 The distribution and abundance of bins across all samples were estimated with metaWRAP quant_bin module using the bin_abundance.sh script.
 Bins were then reassembled with the metaWRAP reassemble_bin module using the reassemble_bins.sh script to improve the quality of the bins.
+The contamination and completeness of reassembled MAGs were assessed using [CheckM](https://github.com/Ecogenomics/CheckM).